01 of 06

 You'll find Spanish soccer teams in action up to four times a week during the soccer season, which runs from late August until May.

-- Tuesday 50% of all Champions League games (Europe's biggest cup competition) are played on a Tuesday.
+- Tuesday - 50 percent of all Champions League games (Europe's biggest cup competition) are played on a Tuesday.
 If a Spanish team is involved, it will be advertised in bars.

 For a more native football crowd, head to one of the bars along Avenida Diagonal close to the Camp Nou Stadium — part of the noise you'll hear will come from the stadium itself.
 Or try any of the grease-splattered old men's bars you'll find on almost every block in the city.
 They're cheap, noisy, friendly, and very partisan.